Story Of The Year & Silverstein: CAMP SCREAMO TOUR

 Silverstein

-Silverstein enters their 25th year with two full-length albums set for 2025.
+Silverstein enters its 25th year with two full-length albums set for 2025.
 The band that NME calls “legendary,” and Loudwire placed among the Most Prolific Rock & Metal Artists of the 21st Century, continues to innovate and inspire on forward-thinking records and at crowd-embracing live shows.

-They arrived in Joshua Tree with 25 completed demos and chose their 16 favorites.
+Sam Guaiana (Neck Deep, Holding Absence, Bayside) produced and mixed Antibloom and Pink Moon at Fireside Sound in Joshua Tree, California.
+The band arrived with 25 demos and chose their 16 favorites.
 Koehler suggested splitting the music into two albums and turning 2025 into a year-long celebration.
-This allows listeners the space to absorb and connect with the songs, like “Mercy Mercy” (a vicious takedown of sadomasochistic doom-scrolling), the anxiety-examining “Don’t Let Me Get Too Low,” and “Cherry Coke” (which began with a melody from Bradford) from Antibloom, before digging into Pink Moon.
+This will allow listeners the space to absorb and connect with the songs, which embrace the band’s storied past and postmodern leanings in equal measure, making for diverse experiences.

 Origami Angel